payador/foundation-html5-boilerplate/README.md

 ## Credits

 https://github.com/mdentinho => Thanks for making me do this! ^^<br>
-https://github.com/zenorocha => Thanks for this README template!
+https://github.com/zenorocha => Thanks for this README template!<br>
+https://github.com/zurb/foundation => Thanks for the powerfull framework

 ## License